Force over Distance: Chapter 28

 “What happened?”

-“Telford and Rush were alone in that lab.
+“Telford and Rush were alone in Anubis’s lab.
 They used the device.
 It discharged.
 It did something.
 But afterwards—there was this electroconductive gel.
 It seemed to, maybe, be part of the process.
 Anyway.
 Telford held him under.
 Effectively, he drowned him in it.”

 “Did he know that?”
 Young asked.